u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/voip/onsip.rst

 .. warning::

-        The downside of using a softphone on your cell phone is that your calls will not be logged in Odoo as the softphone acts as an independent separate app.
+        The downside of using a softphone on your cell phone is that your calls will not be logged in Thrive Bureau ERP as the softphone acts as an independent separate app.